shamsway/octant/README.md

                    An opinionated home lab framework
 ```
+**WARNING: Batteries are not included.
+This battlestation is not yet fully functional**

 Octant is an open source project that provides automation and infrastructure as code for setting up and managing a homelab environment.
 The project utilizes various tools and technologies such as 1Password, Consul, Terraform, Ansible, Nomad, and Tailscale to create a scalable and flexible homelab setup.

 ## Features